 Every choice holds limitless possibilities.

-Everyone is in your corner.
-No one is against you.
+Everybody is in my corner.
+Nothing and no one is against me.

 How would your life be different if you actually believed this?
 How would these beliefs impact your decisions?
 Your relationships?
-Particularly during times of stress?
+Especially during times of stress?

 Bradbury identified 7 paramount beliefs held by successful individuals: